-Whether you have five, 50 or 500 customer support employees, different team members eventually will help the same customer.
+Whether you have five, 50, or 500 customer support employees, different team members will eventually help the same customer.
 Fortunately, there are solutions available that can help teams of all sizes keep track of vital customer data.

 Customer support software built specifically for B2B provides teams with one location to store customer information that all customer-facing employees can understand and utilize to build and maintain relationships.
 With this technology in place, teams can minimize mixups and miscommunications, reducing customer frustration.

 It also helps customers feel like they have a one-to-one relationship with a unique employee on your customer support team — one who understands their business.

 For example, let’s say a company wants to send a customer an anniversary note or gift.
 While the sales team has the start date in a CRM tool like Salesforce, if there isn’t an integration between Salesforce and the support software, the support and success teams are left in the dark without access to the info.
 By creating an integration, customer-facing teams can access this info automatically without needing to ask sales and wait for a response.

 In addition to providing personalized gestures for each client or contact, companies must consider how customers want to communicate.
 If a customer support agent leaves a voicemail with every attempt to contact a customer, and the customer invariably responds with an email, the agent should take note that the customer prefers email communication.
 Taking the extra step not only to personalize information but also to acknowledge the customer’s preferences will help companies successfully build relationships and gain trust.